• Grunwald's Garden at Østre Gasværk

 Overview

-Grunwald's Garden will be a development of 223 youth housing units of 56 m2 each and a rehearsal stage for Østre Gasværk, drawing the creative environment right into the young residential environment.
-The building is located on the edge between Østerbro's and close to public transport.
+Grunwalds Have is a building with 223 small apartments - including 56 social youth housing units - as well as good communal facilities and a rehearsal stage for Østre Gasværk, which draws the creative environment right into the urban residential environment.
+The building is located on the edge of Østerbro's neighbourhood, the large playing fields and urban city life.

 Facts